home

-- Photographs.
-Please include a scale whenever possible.
-It doesn't have to be a ruler, a coin or your lens-cap, or anything else will do, especially if you tell me its size.
-Outdoors/daylight is the best (and cheapest !) kind of lighting, or try using directional light from a window (indoors) to bring out subtle shapes or textures.
+- Please include a scale in photos whenever possible.
+It doesn't have to be a ruler, a familiar object like a coin or pen will do.
+Daylight is ideal lighting, overcast conditions or in shadow on a sunny day will prevent harsh shadows, or try using directional light from a window to bring out subtle shapes or textures, as in the photo below.

-- Where was it found ? i.e. which continent !
-You would be surprised how many people assume I can tell where they are writing from.
-It also helps to know the kind of habitat (mountain, marine etc) where it was found.
+- Where was it found ? i.e. which continent!
+It also helps to know the kind of habitat (mountain, coast, etc) where it was found.

 - I don't buy or sell skulls.